Section Navigation

 This unit builds on students’ knowledge by exploring contemporary dance techniques and forms whilst learning and exploring a physical theatre aspect which runs cross curricular with drama topics.
 Students will perform as an ensemble choreography together.
 This unit will challenge students by taking them out of their comfort zone through improvisation, physical and choreography skills and with a key focus on workshop and creative process and strong performance skills.

-Pupils will explore Street Dance and the social culture, background and context, as well as its key elements: moving and grooving, use of character, originality and unique style, intention, creativity, and social interaction, through dance appreciation of the professional work ‘Into the Hoods’ performed by ZooNation, choreographed by Kate Prince.
-The professional work is based on fairy tales ‘Once upon a time’ based on original characters that have been given a contemporary twist using Street Dance techniques, hip-hop flavour, and style.
-The characters and theme follow the narrative of a traditional fairy-tale with a contemporary take on traditional characters.
+Pupils will explore Street Dance and the social culture, background and context, as well as its key elements: moving and grooving, use of character, originality and unique style, intention, creativity, and social interaction, through dance appreciation of the professional works.
 Students will learn signature hip-hop movements and stylistic features of Street dance and the importance of storytelling through dance and performance.
-Through the scheme of work students will utilise their acting skills through character and performance and will creatively explore street dance style movements for their characters.
-Dance appreciation of the professional works along with using tradition fairy-tale story will be the stimulus for devising this piece of choreography in groups.
-Pupils will learn and explore key features of different street foundations and Hip-Hop movements and be able to make links with the stylistic qualities of these styles to the characters within the professional work.
-Learners will discuss critical appreciation skills to be able to understand, explore repertoire of the professional dance work and will learn how to recreate from the professional work to begin creating their own choreography in groups based on the fairy-tale narrative and exploring these characters through this dance style.
+Through the scheme of work students will develop their performance skills and will creatively explore street dance style movements and will be taught a street dance phrase which will be the stimulus for devising this piece of choreography in groups.
+Pupils will learn and explore key features of different street foundations and Hip-Hop movements and be able to make links with the stylistic qualities of these styles within the professional works.
+Learners will discuss critical appreciation skills to be able to understand, explore repertoire of the professional dance work and will learn how to refine and develop choreography skills and practise techniques.
 Collaboration, individual movement vocabulary and social interaction will be explored through the scheme of work and style of street dance.

 This unit is aimed to bridge the gap and prepare students on their journey to take to the next level in Key stage 4.
 The unit aims to develop physical and technical skills.
 With a key focus on contemporary dance technique, students will devise choreography by using approaches from contemporary dance forms and physical theatre.

-The stimulus for the choreography is explored through dance appreciation, inspired by professional works of Company Chameleon, ‘Witness & Witness this,’ a brave choreography that highlights mental health and wellbeing, its impact on others around us, how we cope with individual circumstances and how we can support each other.
-Turning the spotlight on mental health, dancer, performer, and choreographer Kevin Turner explores his own journey of mental health and how he uses this as a catalyst to express himself through contemporary dance forms.
+The stimulus for the choreography is explored through dance appreciation, inspired by professional works of Company Chameleon, ‘Witness this,’ a brave choreography that highlights mental health and wellbeing, its impact on others around us, how we cope with individual circumstances and how we can support each other.
+Using the key words ‘Support’.

-Students will be led through a creative process of how to explore the professional works through interpretation and response to the stimulus ‘This is how we feel’.
-Students will explore the stimulus using the professional works as a starting point and theme for their work.
-Their response to ‘This is how we feel’ will be a starting point for their ideas.
 Each lesson will be delivered through practical dance workshops, engaging students through participation and response to the stimulus.
-Students will research, plan, and explore their response to the stimulus by developing different ideas using contemporary dance forms, contemporary dance techniques, improvisation trust exercises, lifts, weight bearing, connections.
+Students will research, plan, and explore their response to the stimulus by developing different ideas using contemporary dance forms, contemporary dance techniques, improvisation, trust exercises, lifts, weight bearing, connections.
 They will learn how to apply the choreographic processes, by using choreographic devices and methods through dance workshops.
 The students will have the freedom to explore creativity, push boundaries, and use their expressive skills.
-Students will gain an understanding of performing and demonstrate choreographic intentions and artistry through movement.
-The choreography will be individual and collective piece with an exciting a mix of lifts, duet work, athletic pace, and sensitivity, response to a stimulus demonstrating the narrative through their choreography and performance skills.
+Students will gain an understanding of performing and demonstrate choreographic intentions and artistry through movements.
+Students will work in duets/trios piece with an exciting a mix of lifts, duet work, athletic pace, and sensitivity, response to a stimulus demonstrating the narrative through their choreography and performance skills.

 Assessment